rcqx/psychrometrics/HVAC_design/1_fundamentals.md

 • Space limitations, both indoors and outdoors, and coordination with architectural, structural, and electrical systems

 **Designers must understand (Haines & Wilson, 2003):**
-1. HVAC system design
+1. HVAC system design / HVAC Cycles / Control strategies
 2. Outdoor climate
-3. Comfort requirements
+3. Comfort requirements: temperature, relative humidity, air movement, and radiant effects.
 4. Building construction and suitable system options

 **Building and spaces usage (Haines & Wilson, 2003):**
-It is also necessary to understand the use of the building and in most buildings the use of each part.
-How does this use affect occu- pancy, activity level, humidity, temperature, and ventilation require- ments?
+It is necessary to understand the use of the building and in most buildings the use of each part.
+How does this use affect occu pancy, activity level, humidity, temperature, and ventilation require ments?
 Designers must have answers to these and many other ques- tions before they can design a suitable HVAC system.

+_"While all the details
+are necessary to develop a functional system, the designer must never lose sight of the objective of the HVAC system: to provide a suitable environment for comfort or for a process"_ Heines, 2003